Isidore Newman School Invitational

 I reward active speakers who participate and advance debate.
 Rehashing in a late-cycle or giving speeches just to give a speech and not to advance debate will NOT be rewarded.
 I do notice who is just giving speeches and who is giving speeches, proposing motions, asking questions, etc.

 In Congress, follow NSDA rules in speeches and questioning.
-If your speech is the second or third add or beg, make sure you articulating a new point or giving significant evidence to further the add/ neg case.
-Do not preface in questioning, if you have new information, give a speech rather than ask a question.
-Questions should only be one part, the goal is to unpack what the speaker just said.
+If your speech is the second or third aff or neg, make sure you are articulating a new point or giving significant evidence to further the aff/neg case.
+Do not preface in questioning, I prefer new information given a speech rather than ask a question.
+Good questions should show an active understanding of the speaker's point.

 In Events involving research, verbal citations of unknown authors should include some context for why that author may be an authority, verbal citations of known news sources should include an author or year for context.
 Make sure you are using information ethically, and not magnifying or misrepresenting the claims you make about the data that you cite.